 For my family, fears of delays in issuing new passports are already getting in the way of planning a tropical vacation abroad for spring break, so we’re turning instead to tropical vacation spots that do not require a U.S. passport.
 Fortunately, there are a lot more than you might expect.
 Some are easier to reach than others, but it’s always good to know all of your choices.
 Here are the best options.

-NO PASSPORT NEEDED: 21 Best All-Inclusive Family Resorts in the U.S.
+NO PASSPORT NEEDED: 15 best all-inclusive family resorts in the U.S.

 On Maui, the Wailea Beach Resort – Marriott, Maui is the place to stay if you want to be as close as possible to the island’s golden-sand beaches.
-Your family will love the resort’s four distinct pools, including Hawaii’s longest resort waterslide.
-The resort also features a game room and arcade, family-friendly dining, watersports, and plenty of cultural events.
+Your family will love the resort’s four distinct pools, including the longest resort waterslide in Hawaiʻi.
+The resort also features a game room and arcade, family-friendly dining, water sports, and plenty of cultural events.

 2. Florida